 The Limestone Loop, Motorbike Guide, Thanh Hoa Province, Vietnam

 Tom Divers is the founder and creator of Vietnam Coracle.
 He’s lived, travelled and worked in Vietnam since 2005.
 Born in London, he travelled from an early age, visiting over 40 countries (he first visited Vietnam in 1999).
 Now, whenever he has the opportunity to make a trip, he rarely looks beyond Vietnam’s borders and his trusty motorbike, Stavros.
 Read more about Tom on the About Page, Vietnam Times and ASE Podcast.

 Just a few hours southwest of Hanoi is a landscape of soaring limestone mountains cloaked in bamboo forests and bisected by blue streams.
 The region’s most important geological feature is the mighty Mã River, a viscous, velvety body of water snaking through the karst mountains all the way from Laos.
-Quiet roads meander along steep valleys and mountain passes twist skyward towards remote Lao border crossings forming a network of spectacular riding roads.
+Quiet roads meander along steep valleys and mountain passes twist skyward toward remote Lao border crossings forming a network of spectacular riding roads.
 Straddling both Thanh Hóa and Hòa Bình provinces, the Limestone Loops consist of four separate, stand-alone motorbike loops, each of which can be ridden in one day on the road.
 Base yourself in Pù Luông or Mai Châu for a few nights and ride one loop each day and you’re guaranteed to fall head over heels for this region.

+The Limestone Loop, Motorbike Guide, Thanh Hoa Province, Vietnam